-For general information about the Visiting Scholar program, please visit the Visiting Scholars and Postdoc Affairs Web site:https://vspa.berkeley.edu/
+For general information about the Visiting Scholar program, please refer to the Visiting Scholars and Postdoc Affairs website: vspa.berkeley.edu

-Application Procedure Each prospective visiting scholar must have a faculty sponsor in the Department of History.
-After securing the support of a faculty sponsor, the prospective visitor should provide that sponsor with the following documents in electronic form: (1) a completed VSPA application; (2) a current Curriculum Vitae; (3) a Research Proposal describing the work to be undertaken at UCB.
-You can find a list of the Department's faculty members at: http://history.berkeley.edu/faculty
+Each prospective visiting scholar must have a faculty sponsor in the Department of History.
+After securing the support of a faculty sponsor, the prospective visitor should provide that sponsor with the following documents in electronic form:

-The faculty sponsor should submit these documents to the Department of History's Academic Personnel Coordinator at firstname.lastname@example.org
+A list of the Department's current faculty members is available here.
+The faculty sponsor should submit the aforementioned documents to the Department of History's Academic Personnel Coordinator at email@example.com.

 Faculty sponsors are expected to be in residence during the period of the visit, to take primary responsibility for providing a supportive and collegial environment, and to assist in resolving any problems that may arise.

 All scholars must maintain health insurance coverage during their appointments.
 UC Berkeley has partnered with Garnett-Powers & Associates, Inc. to provide assistance to scholars with the selection and enrollment process and verify that university health insurance requirements are met by the scholar.
-More information on health insurance requirements can be found at: https://vspa.berkeley.edu/benefitschange.html.
+More information on health insurance requirements can be found on the VSPA website.

 International scholars requiring visas work with the Visiting Scholar Coordinator, who will then prepare the DS-2019 applications for J-1 visas for submission to the Berkeley International Office (BIO).
 Scholars must provide the following supporting documentation for these applications: proof of funding; and a copy of the biographical page of passport(s) for the applicant and any accompanying dependents.